Supporting bushfire-affected communities

-More than 1 million hectares has been burnt in the devastating bushfires, affecting hundreds of rural communities.
+More than 8 million hectares have been burnt in the devastating bushfires, affecting hundreds of rural communities.
 We are yet to see the full extent of the damage.

 The road to recovery for these communities is long, with varied and complex challenges unique to each town.
 These communities will need your support long after the smoke clears, and the emergency relief money is expended.

 That’s where FRRR comes in.
 FRRR makes grants to local not-for-profit groups for community-led projects that address the most pressing needs that emerge 12-18 months after a disaster event.

 We are urging those wanting to support the affected communities to consider donating to our Disaster Resilience

 and Recovery Fund.
 Grants from the Fund will be able to support community leaders to implement what they need in their community.
 It could be support for fatigued volunteer leaders, repairing vital community infrastructure or ensuring psychological support is available when it is most needed.

 FRRR will be offering a special stream through its flexible Strengthening Rural Communities program for communities that identify more immediate needs and for donors wishing for their funds to be used in full in the medium term recovery.

 We will also provide additional Back to School vouchers to support impacted children and families to have the uniform and stationery supplies needed for their schooling.
 As the current relief efforts are still very much under way, we will offer this additional support via a bushfire relief round, which will be distributed by May 2020.

 Local leaders know what will make the biggest difference at times like these.
 But their isolation and small size make it hard for communities to raise the funds they need at the best of times, let alone in the worst of times, like now.